wp-plugins/nextgen-facebook/readme.txt

 = Clean Uninstall =

-**Try the NGFB plugin with complete confidence** - when uninstalled, NGFB removes *all* traces of itself from the database (options, site options, user and post meta, transients, etc.).
+Try the NGFB plugin with complete confidence &mdash; when uninstalled, NGFB removes *all* traces of itself from the database (options, site options, user and post meta, transients, etc.).

 = Great Support =

-**NGFB support and development is on-going**.
+NGFB support and development is on-going.
 You can review the [FAQ](http://faq.ngfb.surniaulula.com/) and [Notes](http://notes.ngfb.surniaulula.com/) pages for additional setup information.
 If you have any suggestions or comments, post them to the [WordPress support forum](http://wordpress.org/support/plugin/nextgen-facebook) or the [Pro version support website](http://support.ngfb.surniaulula.com/).

 **Follow Surnia Ulula on [Google+](https://plus.google.com/+SurniaUlula?rel=author), [Facebook](https://www.facebook.com/SurniaUlulaCom), [Twitter](https://twitter.com/surniaululacom), and [YouTube](http://www.youtube.com/user/SurniaUlulaCom)**.